fdelgadodelapuente/isce2_install/tutorial.md

 ### Dense offsets

 ISCE can calculate range and azimuth offsets on the coregistered SLCs.
 These are the same offset fields that are used to coregister the SLCs, but here they also represent the horizontal displacement field.
 Their accuracy is much lower compared to that of InSAR, usually 1/10 of the pixel size.
 Hence for SAR pixel sizes of 2-20 m, pixel offsets have accuracies of 0.2-2 m.
 Hence, they are only useful for very large events.
-Pixel offsets are particularly useful for large continental earthquakes with surface ruptures and $M_{W}$ 6.5 - 7.9.
+Pixel offsets are particularly useful for large continental earthquakes with surface ruptures and $M_W$ 6.5 - 7.9.
 The large strain near the surface rupture results in coherence loss in most of the interferograms unless either the pixel size is very small or the radar operates with L-band.
 However, pixel offsets from SAR images can retrieve the deformation in those areas (e.g., ), and are not subject to either aliasing or phase unwrapping problems.

 You can use the following set of parameters in the input file of `stripmapApp.py`.